A Perturbation Approach to Unconstrained Linear Bandits: Novel expected regret bounds for uBLO

 \section{Novel expected regret bounds for uBLO}

 In this section we present several applications of Proposition~\ref{prop:expected-reduction}, leading to new algorithms and regret guarantees for the uBLO setting within the \Alg framework.
-A key feature of uBLO is that the action domain is unbounded, so the perturbation matrices $(H_t)_{t\geq 1}$ are not constrained by feasibility considerations and only need to satisfy the condition of the proposition.
-In the remainder of the paper, we therefore adopt the simple isotropic choice

-for $\eps\in(0,1)$, and focus on how different regret guarantees arise from different choices of the underlying OLO routine.
+A key feature of uBLO is that the action domain is unbounded, so the perturbation matrices $(H_t)_{t\geq 1}$ are not constrained by feasibility considerations, so we are free to set $H_t$ according to the conditions of \Cref{cor:simple-coordinate-sampling}.
+In the remainder of the paper, we therefore adopt the simple isotropic choice in \Cref{eq::def_Ht}, and focus on how different regret guarantees arise from different choices of the underlying OLO routine.